Selected fines connected to visual monitoring in EU

 Detailed information in Spanish you can find at this link.

-12. Fine for Spanish company violating some basic rules regarding video monitoring
+12. Fine for a Spanish company violating some basic rules regarding video monitoring

 Country